Data-ARENA-Space/data-nadhi-documentation/docs/architecture/sdk/log-config.md

 # Log Config - SDK

-Log Config is one of the primary drivers of what flows into the Data Nadhi system and what gets written out as log in the user's standard output.
+The Log Config controls what flows into Data Nadhi and what gets printed to your standard output.

-It defines **rules and actions** — where each rule decides what happens to a specific log entry (e.g., print to stdout, send to pipeline).
+It defines **rules and actions** — each rule decides what happens to a specific log entry (e.g., print to stdout, send to a pipeline).

 ---